MostafaElmarakpy/MostafaElmarakpy/README.md

 ## 🙋‍♂️ About me
 I'm from Cairo, Egypt 🇪🇬 🌍.
 I'm a Backend Developer with a passion for Angular, clean architecture, and writing scalable, testable software 💻.
-When I'm not crafting APIs or optimizing performance, you can find me playing football ⚽, hitting the gym 🏋️, or swimming 🏊‍♂️.
-I’m always eager to learn, build, and collaborate on exciting projects! 🚀
+When I'm not crafting APIs or optimizing performance, you can find me playing football ⚽, hitting the gym 🏋️ I’m always eager to learn, build, and collaborate on exciting projects! 🚀